 Ohio Department of Job and Family Services

-CENTER PARENT INFORMATION REQUIRED BY OHIO ADMINISTRATIVE CODE available for review at the center.
+CENTER PARENT INFORMATION REQUIRED BY OHIO ADMINISTRATIVE CODE

 The center is licensed to operate legally by the Ohio Department of Job and Family Services.
 This license is posted in a noticeable place for review.